Subaru-PFS-GA/ga_pipeline/docs/3_run.md

     $ gapipe-configure --config ./configs/gapipe/run21/single.py --visit $VISITS --catid $CATID --targettype SCIENCE

+Specify the `--progress` option to see a progress bar and the number of objects processed so far.
 You can use the `--top` option to limit the number of objects to process.
 This is useful for testing the configuration script and the pipeline processing steps.

 See the reference section for a complete list of command-line arguments.

-## 3.5.1 Specifying the stellar parameters to define priors
+## 3.5.1 Specifying the stellar parameters to define the priors

-In order to generate config files with parameter priors that depend on the photometric stellar parameters, known velociities, etc, use the `--stellar-params` and `--obs-params` options to specify the files containing the stellar parameters and observational parameters, respectively.
+In order to generate config files with parameter priors that depend on the photometric stellar parameters, known velocities, etc, use the `--stellar-params` and `--obs-params` options to specify the files containing the stellar parameters and observational parameters, respectively.
 For example:

     $ gapipe-configure --config ./configs/gapipe/run21/single.py --objid $OBJID --visit $VISITS --stellar-params stellar_params.csv --obs-params obs_params.csv